 Some of the providers which offer ultrafast speeds include:

-BT recently launched the Infinity 4 service with speeds up to 314Mb.
+BT recently launched Ultrafast packages with speeds up to 910Mb.
 This uses either FTTP or G.fast technology, depending on availability.
-However there are less than 1m properties covered by these services at this time, though this is planned to expand to 12m by 2020.
+However, fewer than a million properties can currently get BT Ultrafast, though this is planned to expand to many more in the coming years.

 Hyperoptic operates its own pure fibre (FTTP) broadband network and can deliver speeds up to 1Gb.
-It mainly operates in central London, and has been focusing on installing services to new build flats.
+It mainly operates in major cities and is often found in new-build flats.

 How much does it cost?